 Scheme year

-The Scheme year runs from 1 April to 31 March each year.
+The Scheme year runs from 1 April to 31 March.

 State Pension Age

 This is the earliest age you can receive the basic state pension.
 State Pension Age for women was increased between 2010 and December 2018 to be equalised with the State Pension Age of 65 that applied to men up to December 2018.